junyper/fabricons/README.md

 There's a small web app for testing all the icons.
 You can see all the icons at once, in different sizes and formats.

-If you ran `npm start`, you're already running the web app.
+If you ran `gulp`, you're already running the web app.
 Just visit [localhost:2992](http://localhost:3002).

 ## Inspiration